orcasound/ambient-sound-analysis/README.md

 This repository holds code for UW MSDS capstone project analyzing ambient noise levels in historical orcasound hydrophone data.
 There are three main components:

 - The pipeline that converts historical .ts files into compact Power Spetral Density (PSD) grids saves as parquert files.
-- The accessor that reads, filters and colaltes these files to produce PDS dataframes with specific time ranges, and
+- The accessor that reads, filters and collates these files to produce PDS dataframes with specific time ranges, and
 - The dashboard that displays key information found using Streamlit.

 # Definitions